 Direct diode laser technology is the latest progress in the field of solid-state lasers.
 In this technology, several laser beams emitted from laser-emitting diodes of different wavelengths are superimposed using so-called beam combining techniques.
 Unlike fibre lasers, direct diode lasers do not include a brightness-enhancing stage, giving them lower optical losses and higher wall-plug efficiency.
 However, for the same reason, direct diode lasers are currently of lower beam quality compared to fibre lasers.
 Direct diode lasers at multi-kilowatt levels of power are commercially available and have been successfully used for sheet metal cutting applications.

-All metals are reflective to CO2 laser beams, until a certain power density threshold value is reached.
+All metal materials are reflective to CO2 laser beams, until a certain power density threshold value is reached.

 Aluminium is more reflective than carbon manganese steel or stainless steel and has the potential to cause damage to the laser itself.